Progress made with Gadfly Mystery

 In 1974 ownership changed, and she became registered to three Royal Navy Officers, all with the surname Durnford.

 In 2010, Shane bought Gadfly Jack and began restoring her in a boatyard in Wadebridge, Cornwall.
 He replaced the deck including a number a deck beams and the entire cockpit.
-He hoped to have her back in the water, late 2012.
+He hoped to have her back in the water, late 2012, but I've heard nothing since then and her coming up for sale Summer 2019.

 Gadfly Jack Statistics